rohinarora/CUDA/Week 6/readme.md

-* grid and block size. what them to be fully
+* Make sure you have correct grid and block size.
+What to fully use the GPU hardware
+* If you have less blocks and more SM's, hardware won't be fully utilized (1 block will run on 1 SM completely.
+It won't split across SMs).
+Want blocks to be >= SMs (generally)
-* global memory coalescing. exploit spatial locality.
+* Global memory coalescing.
+Exploit spatial locality.
-* constant memory. all threads reading same memory
+* Constant memory.
+All threads reading same memory
-* texture memory.
-Z shape. exploit spatial locality.
+* Texture memory.
+Z shape/transform.
+Exploit spatial locality.
+Not sure how Nvidia does it
-* shared memory banking.
+* Shared memory banking.
 32 banks each of 4 bytes.
   * data shared among different threads
   * different threads accessing different data across banks. one go. same cycle.
   * many threads accessing same data-> broadcast